 Most robberies, burglaries, muggings, and so on never get solved.
 750,000 people disappear every year in this country; thousands are never found.
 (More unnerving, there are some 40,000 human remains that remain unidentified.)
 It’s notoriously difficult to get a conviction for rape or sexual assault.
 Even bank robberies, with all the manpower that concentrates on each event, have only a 45% conviction rate.

 And law enforcement abuses are rampant.
-Ignore George Floyd and we’re confronted immediately with Breonna Taylor, an EMT shot in her bed during the execution of a “No-Knock Warrant”, a raid gone wrong because they got mixed up and went to the wrong address.
+Ignore George Floyd and we’re confronted immediately with Breonna Taylor, an EMT shot in her bed during the execution of a “No-Knock Warrant”, a fishing expedition gone wrong because they were using raid tactics on a homeowner, or Duncan Lemp and his innocent widow — shot the same week, but we forget them.
 During the recent unrest, nearly three hundred incidents of journalists being assaulted have been recorded; two thirds were at the hands of police.
 And that doesn’t even begin to touch on ICE raids, the DEA, ATF and gunrunning on the Mexican border, deportation camps, and so on.
 The horror stories never seem to end.

 It’s tempting to blame the police.
 Some city councils are considering plans to cut staff and funding.
 It’s always easy for politicians to go after funding, but that’s precisely the opposite way to fix systemic problems.
 If there’s insufficient oversight, establish oversight boards — which costs money.
 If there’s not enough training, pay more for training.
 If there are too few officers to solve crimes, add staff.